DenysStepanenko/goit-js-hw-01/README.md

-# goit-markup-hw-01
+# goit-js-hw-01

-This is my first HW!
+This is my first js HW!